Museums / Museum of Iranian Art

 The entrance hall or the foyer displays a unique collection of interior decorations.
 The walls are covered with orange-yellow marble up to the height of one meter and the ceiling is plaster molded and painted with a green undertone.
 Marble stairs with stone carving and embossing are inspired by Achaemenid and Sassanid art and decorated with floral and plant leaf motifs.
 Over the foyer, there is a dome-shaped arch, whose design is inspired by the dome of Sheikh Lotfollah Mosque and the work of artists such as Master Hossein Lorzadeh, Hossein Kashitarash, Ismail Khaknegar Moghaddam and Ebrahim Kazempour.
 The arch has plaster Muqarnas and seven-color tile decorations by Haj Mahmoud Arshnegar and gilded designs by Master Hossein Behzad.
 At the stem of the dome, there are lattice windows with spectacular design that let the sunlight in to fill the interior of the building.
 The north and south walls of the foyer are adorned with paintings by German artist Albert Honmann depicting a railroad and a port – most probably the Veresk bridge that connects the railway between Tehran and the Caspian Sea and the oil-rich port of Khark.
 There is another painting that shows the Apadana, the greatest palace at the Persepolis.
 In addition, on the west and east walls, two narrative paintings with gildings by Hossein Taherzadeh Behzad can be seen at the height of six meters.
 In the corner of the foyer, plaster muqarnas appears in the form of chandelier-shaped pendants with beautiful plant motifs.
 Influenced by Sassanid art, the entrance doors of the halls are inlaid with narrative motifs, hunting grounds, plants and legendary creatures by Master Seyed Ali and Master Nowruz.
 The tour of the museum begins on the right side of the ground floor with the halls of history.
 There are four history halls on the ground floor and nine on the upper floor.

-Every day from 9 am to 5:30 pm except Saturdays - by appointment on the site
+Every day from 9 am to 5:30 pm except Saturdays - group visits by appointment on the site only

 Museum of Iranian Art- between Imam Khomeini St. and Jomhouri - Valiasr St. - Tehran